BU-Neuromics/de_toolkit/docs/workflow.rst

   <function>(all or condition) <inequality> <number>

-More detailed information on filtering can be found filtering.rst_
+More detailed information on filtering can be found :ref:`filter.rst`.

 There are a variety of functions and tools located in detk for differential expression analysis.
 This